laminas-api-tools/api-tools-doctrine-querybuilder/README.md

 ----------------------

 Copy `config/api-tools-doctrine-querybuilder.global.php.dist` to `config/autoload/api-tools-doctrine-querybuilder.global.php`
-and edit the list of aliases for orm and odm to those you want enabled by default.
+and edit the list of aliases for orm to those you want enabled by default.

 Use With Laminas API Tools Doctrine